KernelTuner/kernel_tuner/sphinxdoc/html/_sources/hostcode.txt

 The function that we are tuning is a C function that launches the CUDA kernel by itself, yet we supply the grid_div_x and grid_div_y lists.
 We are, however, not required to do so.
 The C function could just compute the grid dimensions in whatever way it sees fit.
 Using grid_div_y and grid_div_x at this point is matter of choice.
-To support this convenience, the values grid_size_x and grid_size_y are inserted by the kernel tuner into the compiled C code.
-This way, you don't have to compute the grid size again in C, you can just use the grid size as computed by the kernel tuner.
+To support this convenience, the values grid_size_x and grid_size_y are inserted by the Kernel Tuner into the compiled C code.
+This way, you don't have to compute the grid size in C, you can just use the grid dimensions as computed by the Kernel Tuner.

-The filter is not passed separately as a constant memory argument, because the CudaMemcpyToSymbol is now performed by the C host function itself.
-Also, because the code is compiled differently, we have no direct reference to the module uploaded to the device and therefore we can not perform this operation directly from
+The filter is not passed separately as a constant memory argument, because the CudaMemcpyToSymbol operation is now performed by the C host function.
+Also, because the code is compiled differently, we have no direct reference to the compiled module that is uploaded to the device and therefore we can not perform this operation directly from Python.
-Python.
 If you are tuning host code, you have to perform all memory allocations, frees, and memcpy operations inside the C host code, that's the purpose of host code after all.
 That is also why you have to do the timing yourself in C, as you may not want to include the time spent on memory allocations and other setup into your time measurements.